Catalonia (Catalan: Catalunya, Spanish: Cataluña, Occitan: Catalonha) is an autonomous community in the east of Spain.

 Aranese, a subdialect of Gascon (Occitan), is a minority language and only spoken by a couple of thousand people in Val d'Aran in north-west Catalonia.
 In 2006, it gained official status.

 As in the rest of Spain, English is not widely spoken, though staff working at major hotels and the main tourist attractions know enough English to communicate.
 French is widely spoken as a second or third language in the areas near the border with France.
 By necessity, Catalan speakers tend to be more multilingual than their peers in most of Spain.
 Don't be surprised to hear some light Andalusian tinge to the Spanish of some, especially those working in tourism.
-Catalonia has attracted economic migrants from the rest of Spain ever since it industrialized and continues to do so to this day.
+Catalonia has attracted economic migrants from the rest of Spain since it industrialized and continues to do so.

 Get in